Thescuba/relational-db/.ipynb_checkpoints/README-checkpoint.md

 # Introduction to Relational Databases
-I have sped my way though SQL coures and passing all the quiz and I felt that I could understand the logic behind what I was doing with SQLbut found that I would forget the logic just as quickly as I learned it.
-These notebooks are my note from the class where I try to learn the ins and out of SQL where I experience to see what my query may be actually doing.
-Feel free to take that class yourself as it is offered free on [Udacity](https://classroom.udacity.com/courses/ud197/)
+I have sped my way though SQL coures, passing all the quiz and I felt that I could understand the logic behind what I was doing with SQL but found that I would forget the logic just as quickly as I learned it.
+To help me retain my knowledge I wanted to document my experiements and try to see if I would be able to explain and teach the topics to others.
+These notebooks are my note from the class with my supplimental experiments.
+Each not book ends with a quiz section that highlights the important topics in the lessson.
+Solutions to the quiz selection can be found in the notebooks ending with solutions.
+Feel free to take original class yourself for free on [Udacity](https://classroom.udacity.com/courses/ud197/).

 Table of Contents
 =================